Thums Up: Logo and marketing

 The original Thums Up logo was a red thumbs up hand gesture with a slanted, white, sans-serif typeface.
 This would later be modified by Coca-Cola with blue strokes and a more modern-looking typeface.

-The famous slogan until the early 1980s was "Happy days are here again", coined by copywriter, Vasant Kumar.
+The famous slogan until the early 1980s was "Happy days are here again", coined by copywriter Vasant Kumar.
 The slogan later became "I want My Thunder", and subsequently "Taste the thunder!"

 Product placement in films was used in the 1980s with Thums Up appearing in the background of many Hindi films.

 Advertising campaigns from Thums Up build on its "strength" and its perception as a macho drink.

-In February 2012, popular South Indian actor Mahesh Babu became a spokesperson for Thums Up.

-In October 2012, Coca-Cola India signed Salman Khan once again as the brand ambassador of Thums Up.
-The company has also tied with Salman Khan's movie Dabangg 2 and his charitable organisation as part of the deal.
+In February 2012, South Indian actor Mahesh Babu became a spokesperson for Thums Up.
+In October 2012, Coca-Cola India re-signed Salman Khan as the brand ambassador of Thums Up.
+The company also tied with Khan's movie Dabangg 2 and his charitable organisation as part of the deal.

-In 2022, the company launched its ads campaign "Toofan" with Indian cricketer Jasprit Bumrah aiming to inspiring the audiences to reach their ‘PalatDe’ moments by teaming their strong, unshakeable belief systems and undying spirits with the taste of the product.
-A similar video ad was created showcasing Mohammed Siraj as the Indian fast bowler.
-Popular Bollywood actor Shah Rukh Khan became brand ambassador.
-A new ad campaign was launched as #ThumsUpStrong spirit.
-The strong unique taste of the brand is naturally weaved into strength as an emotion, that urges the drinkers to stay strong and believe in their dreams.
-Teaming with South Indian actor Vijay Deverakonda, the company released its action-packed campaign to build on the strong taste and experience.
+In 2022, the company launched its advertising campaign "Toofan" with Indian cricketer Jasprit Bumrah.
+A similar video ad was created showcasing fast bowler Mohammed Siraj.
+Bollywood actor Shah Rukh Khan became brand ambassador.
+It also partnered with South Indian actor Vijay Deverakonda.

 Sponsorship

 Cricket

-Thums Up was a major sponsor of cricket matches and also had a notable presence at the Sharjah cricket matches.
+Thums Up was a major sponsor of cricket matches and had a notable presence at Sharjah cricket matches.
 In the early 1980s, it came out with several postcards featuring Sunil Gavaskar and Imran Khan.

 Indian motorsports

-Besides cricket, Parle’s southern bottler was a major sponsor of Indian motorsport in the 1980s.
+Besides cricket, Parle's southern bottler was a major sponsor of Indian motorsport in the 1980s.
 In addition to sponsoring several Indian track drivers in Sholavaram races, they sponsored several regional car and bike rallies.
 They were also associated for several seasons with the Lakshmi Mills Super Speeds team.